CagriSema: Novo Nordisk''s 22.7% Weight Loss Drug Explained

 - Signalling satiety through the hypothalamus and brainstem

-A drug called pramlintide (Symlin) has existed as an amylin analogue for diabetes since 2005, but it required three daily injections and was impractical.
+A drug called pramlintide (Symlin) has existed as an amylin analogue for diabetes since 2005, but it required three daily injections and was impractical for most patients.
 Cagrilintide is a long-acting version designed specifically for once-weekly use.

 What do the Phase 3 REDEFINE trials show?